acl-org/emnlp-2022/_pages/faq.md

 A: Findings are not accommodated for presentation at the main conference.
 For more information, you can check https://2020.emnlp.org/blog/2020-04-19-findings-of-emnlp.
 {: .answer}

+Q: I have a paper being accepted to Findings of EMNLP.
+Do I need to register?
+{: .question}
+A: You do not need to register to have your video being uploaded.
+However, you do need to register in order to attend the conference.
+{: .answer}

 <!-- _This FAQ is coming soon and will be frequently updated.
 Please check back often!_ -->

 <!--<style>